Why We Made It and You Haven't, Yet*

 My first ‘office’ job out of college was a tough one.
 It was a dog-eat-dog work environment and 60-80+ hour work weeks.
 Most of my colleagues set boundaries, did the bare-minimum (granted, in this job that was way more than most people do in the average position) and were stuck in the job out of financial need.

-I saw the position as a learning opportunity and a stepping stone.
-Many people around me complained, cried, hid, yelled and screamed (seriously).
+I saw the position as a learning opportunity and a stepping stone. the job and the environment were tough.
+Many people around me complained, cried, hid, yelled, and screamed (seriously).
 I, instead, took on every project I could, started working with the operations team and did special projects that were noticed by the corporate office.

 Many of my colleagues and friends spent a year or two looking for a new position and some had to take demotions and pay cuts.